It’s Not About When to Have Sex in a Relationship, It’s About Whether Or Not You Are A Whole Package

-When you ask yourself: “should I put out?”
-The question should be rephrased to: “do I want to” and “for what reasons,” and “would I be okay with whatever outcome I might get out of this?”
+When you ask yourself: “when to have sex in a relationship?”, the question should be rephrased to: “do I want to have sex” and “for what reasons,” and “would I be okay with whatever outcome I might get out of this?”

 Today I’d like to talk about sex and dating and the conundrum status it has acquired among so many women: damned if they do it, damned if they don’t.

-And these so many half-truths swirling around on how men’s attitude toward commitment will be defined if a woman would put out or hold out and for how long as if it was the only deciding factor.
+And these so many half-truths swirling around on how men’s attitude toward commitment will be defined if a woman would put out or hold out and for how long as if it was the only deciding factor on when to have sex in a relationship.

 Listen up ladies, I have had sex WHENEVER I wanted it with the men I have dated and it never affected their willingness or decision to commit.
-It’s not about WHEN, it’s about the WHOLE PACKAGE that you are.
+It’s not about WHEN to have sex in a relationship, it’s about the WHOLE PACKAGE that you are.
 It’s about the chemistry and connection you two share.

 And it’s about how you behave after sex as well.
 It’s about how confident and comfortable you are in your own skin and your sexuality and overall it’s about how high your self-esteem is.